ADJ-Faculty/Adjunct, Mathematics Lakeshore Campus

 -Must have the physical capacity for lifting up to 25lbs.

 -Classroom environment in an academic setting.

 Method of Application

-Grand Rapids Community College is only accepting online applications for this position via our website at https://www.grcc.edu/jobs Please include your resume and cover letter in one document; unofficial transcripts; and three letters of recommendation, which you may upload yourself (instructions here) or have your supporters e-mail to [email protected] Individuals with diverse backgrounds are encouraged to apply.
+Grand Rapids Community College is only accepting online applications for this position via our website at https://www.grcc.edu/jobs Please include your resume and cover letter in one document; unofficial transcripts; and three letters of recommendation, which you may upload yourself or have your supporters e-mail to the Hiring Team at [email protected] Individuals with diverse backgrounds are encouraged to apply.
 Grand Rapids Community College is an Equal Opportunity Employer.

 Grand Rapids Community College creates an inclusive learning and working environment that recognizes the value and dignity of each person.
 It is the policy and practice of GRCC to provide equal educational and employment opportunities regardless of age, race, color, religion, marital status, sex/gender, pregnancy, sexual orientation, gender identity, gender expression, height, weight, national origin, disability, political affiliation, familial status, veteran status or genetics in all programs, activities, services, employment and advancement including admissions to, access to, treatment in, or compensation in employment as required by state and federal law.
 GRCC is committed to reviewing all aspects of GRCC programs, activities, services and employment, including recruitment, selection, retention and promotion to identify and eliminate barriers in order to prevent discrimination on the basis of the listed protected characteristics.
 The college will not tolerate any form of retaliation against any person for bringing charges of discrimination or participating in an investigation.
 Further information may be obtained from the EEO Office or the Office of General Counsel, 143 Bostwick Avenue NE, Grand Rapids, MI 49503-3295.